Thursday, July 31, 2008

 Weird personal footnote: The day after I watch 200 MOTELS (only the second time in 12 years) I learned of the passing of the aforementioned Martin Lickett.
 His 15 minutes of fame long gone, he died in London after many years as a barrister.
 He was believed to be in his late 50’s.

 Another personal note: Zappa appeared on TV to promote the film.
-He performed two songs with the band on THE DICK CAVETT SHOW, which is the only time "the Flo & Eddie" The Mothers appeared on TV in The US!!
+He performed two songs with the band on THE DICK CAVETT SHOW, which is the only time "the Flo & Eddie" Mothers appeared on TV in The US!!

 "Rock journalism is people who can't write interviewing people who can't talk for people who can't read"-Frank Zappa